BEWARE, die rooi gevaar has taken over – at least for one evening.

 Eventually the plan was revealed and the gingers gathered to have a group picture taken.

-She said the performance piece follows from the work she has done on her website, looking at how people classify groups of people based on physical attributes, like hair or skin colour.
+She said the performance piece follows on from the work she has done on her website, looking at how people classify groups of people based on physical attributes, like hair or skin colour.

 The gingers also received a card with their picture and descriptions of their hair, skin and eye colours.